sorensabet/tradera_chatbot/README.md

 - Recover the full context around the 10 most similar sentences to the user question.
 Concatenate the context together and keep the first 3000 tokens.
 - Send the narrowed down context and the user question into a gpt-3.5-turbo model, and ask GPT to answer the question if the answer is present in the context, and to say that no answer was found otherwise.

+## How to run locally on your machine: